James Hamilton, 1st Duke of Hamilton: Education

-James VI's first visit to Scotland since the Union of the Crowns occurred in early 1617, whilst in Scotland, he was apparently charmed by The 2nd Marquess of Hamilton, and invited him to court in London.
+James VI's first visit to Scotland since the Union of the Crowns occurred in early 1617, while in Scotland, he was apparently charmed by The 2nd Marquess of Hamilton, and invited him to court in London.
 The Marquess duly arrived in London in August of that year, with his eleven-year-old son, Lord Arran.
 Although like most noblemen's sons of the time he had a private tutor, James Bale, Arran's time spent at court in the ensuing years did not consist of much formal education.
 To remedy this, Arran was sent to Exeter College, Oxford; he matriculated on 14 December 1621.

 Art collection

 The future 1st Duke of Hamilton was interested in art from a young age and collected Venetian paintings through his agent Viscount Basil Feilding.
 An inventory of his collection was made sometime after Charles I's retreat from London in November 1642 and before 12 April 1643, which included 600 entries, of which half were Venetian paintings from the collections of Bartolomeo della Nave and others.
 A good portion of this collection later came into the hands of the Archduke Leopold Wilhelm in Brussels and forms a key part of the collection of the Kunsthistorisches Museum in Vienna today.